July 6, 2026

 Why historians call her the first chemist

-Most makers throughout history got neither.
-They mixed, refined and improved things their whole lives, and nothing they knew outlived them — because nobody wrote it down.
+Most makers throughout history got even less than that.
+They mixed, refined and improved things their whole lives, and none of it outlived them — because nobody wrote any of it down.
+Tappūtī's only real advantage was that, on one particular batch, someone did.